Tues 20 July 2021

 During the last year life has changed a lot for all of us, many of us facing incredibly difficult challenges and hardship.
 However, when we reflect on our communities, neighbours, friends and families, stories of selfless people and acts shine out like stars.

 Tue 16 March 2021

 With an end to the restrictions getting tantalisingly close, feelings of hope and positivity are in the air.
-You may be making plans: to hug your loved ones, to welcome new babies or pets, to celebrate milestones reached during the lockdown, perhaps even to grieve those lost.
-Although the future does looks brighter, many people within our communities will continue to need our support...
+You may be making plans: to hug your loved ones, welcome new babies or pets, celebrate milestones reached during the lockdown, perhaps to even grieve those lost.
+Although the future is looking brighter, many people within our communities will continue to need our support...

 Mon 1 March 2021